Bunsly/JobSpy/README.md

 ## Usage

-Visit [http://localhost:8000/docs](http://localhost:8000/docs) to see the interactive API documentation.
+To see the interactive API documentation, visit [localhost:8000/docs](http://localhost:8000/docs).

+For Postman integration:
+- Import the Postman collection and environment JSON files from the `postman` folder.

 ## FAQ